-For Screen Capture, you’ll be required to open System Preferences to grant access.
-Click on the Open System Preferences button to do so.
+For Screen Capture, you’ll be required to open System Preferences (System Settings on macOS Ventura and above) to grant access.
+Click on the Open System Preferences (System Settings on macOS Ventura and above) button to do so.
 Unlock the Security & Privacy pane by clicking the padlock in the lower-left corner and entering your password.

 Then check the box for Camtasia.
 In that same pane, click on Accessibility and check the Camtasia box there too.
-Close System Preferences.
+Close System Preferences (System Settings on macOS Ventura and above).
 (You might need to quit and reopen Camtasia for the changes to take effect.)

-From the Camtasia start screen, click on the New Recording button to initiate a screen capture.
+From the Camtasia start screen recording, click on the New Recording button to initiate a screen capture.

 When finished, click on the red rectangular icon in the top right corner and click Stop Recording.

 When you’re done screen recording, Camtasia will open up its editing window, where you can review your recording and add effects like zoom-ins, transitions, and cursor effects, to name a few.